2060-io/organization/jenkins/deployment-strategy.md

 # 🚀 2060.io Deployment Strategy – Detailed Guide

-This document describes the detailed procedure to deploy core components of the **2060.io** infrastructure.
+This document describes the detailed procedure to deploy components of the **2060.io** infrastructure.
 It covers both automated deployments using **Jenkins with Blue-Green strategy** and manual deployments via **Helm**.
 The goal is to standardize and clarify every step to ensure safe and reliable deployments.

 ---